The genuine GoogleDesktop.exe file is a software component of Google Desktop by Google.

 GoogleDesktop.exe is not a Windows core file.
 The program is not visible.
+It is a Verisign signed file.
 GoogleDesktop.exe is able to monitor applications, manipulate other programs and record keyboard and mouse inputs.
 Therefore the technical security rating is 30% dangerous; however you should also read the user reviews.

 Recommended: Identify GoogleDesktop.exe related errors

 Important: Some malware camouflages itself as GoogleDesktop.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the GoogleDesktop.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with GoogleDesktop.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.